-Last weekend, our daughter and son-in-law decided to take a date night, which meant Gayle and I had the distinct pleasure of having our grandchildren for an overnight stay.
+A few Christmases ago, my daughter and son-in-law decided to take a date night, which meant we had the distinct pleasure of having the grandchildren for an overnight stay.
 Being the doting grandparents we are, we decided to take them for a special outing to the mall on Saturday night.
 Now, this is not just any shopping mall.
 This is the fancy one in town, with a four-story Christmas tree in the middle of a huge ice rink.
 The one with an elaborate play area for the kids and ten billion twinkling lights in the trees lining the sidewalks.

 We began just before their parents left to tell Anna and Anderson that we had a special surprise.
 We were taking them on a date night, too.
 It would be such fun!
-It’s possible that Gayle and I were more excited than they were, but Anna, who is nearing her third birthday, joined in the fun and asked over and over, “Where are we going, Papa?
-What’s our surprise, Grammie?”
-Anderson, who’s not quite a year old, picked up on the anticipation and talked all the way to the mall in his own unique language.
+It’s possible that we were more excited than they were, but Anna, who is nearing her third birthday, joined in the fun and asked over and over, “Where are we going, Papa?
+What’s our surprise?”
+Anderson, who was not quite a year old, picked up on the anticipation and talked all the way to the mall in his own unique language.

 The evening was a joy!
 Their eyes danced with delight at the sight of the gigantic, shining tree.
 Anna was thrilled with the ice skaters and the Christmas carols.
 Anderson loved the play area and was enthralled with the beautiful lights.